 Anyway, the plan is this: I’m going to list out all of the areas where you’re going to need to spend money to make this marriage happen.
 From the initial dating process to the actual marriage itself, there’s a lot to cover.
 As you’ll see, the cost of marrying a Filipina may be slightly more than you initially thought.
 Here we go:

 The cost of the dating process: $180

 Again, I’m assuming you are not living in the Philippines, and you’re trying to find a woman who does live there.
-In that case, you’re gonna need to sign up for an online dating websites such as FriendsAsia.
+In that case, you’re gonna need to sign up for an online dating website such as eHarmony.
 The average price of online dating websites such as this is about $20 per month.

 Depending on how long it takes you to meet someone, this can be either a trivial or massive expense.
 For the sake of simplicity, I’m going to assume that you’ll meet someone amazing within six months.

 Oh – and if you’re new to dating in the Philippines, it’s probably a pretty good a idea to know what you can expect when dating a Filipina.